 September 2021 we were able to support the following families:

-The young Nazari couple needed a couch and table.
+A young couple needed a couch and table.
 We were able to give them a sleeper couch, dining room set and lamp.

 These are only four families who recently fled from Afghanistan.
 They have told us of family and friends still there: fathers and brothers who are hiding from the Taliban.
-Many worked for the United States in some capacity and are being hunted; others were judges who sent Taliban prisoners to jail and those released prisoners are now looking for those judges; and so many others who just want to get away from the Taliban rule that includes no education for girls and burkas for women.
+Many worked for the United States in some capacity and are being hunted; others were judges and worked in the police force who sent Taliban prisoners to jail.
+Those released prisoners are now looking for those judges and police; and so many others who just want to get away from the Taliban rule that includes no education for girls and burkas for women.

 Our team will continue to assist families from any country in the future through the International Refugee Committee (IRC).
 All refugees and immigrants are in need of our help and prayers.